bagusedh/ciscodude.net/bgp/mb/index.markdown

 ### Statistics

 * Total ASNS: 79
+  * Active ASNs: 57 or 72.15%
   * IPv4 only: 34 or 43.04%
-  * IPv6 Allocation Advertised: 23 or 29.11%
+  * IPv6 Advertisement: 23 or 29.11%

-I have created a [graph showing the growth of Manitoban ASNs](/bgp/mb/asns/), using chart.js.
+Graph showing the [growth of Manitoban ASNs](/bgp/mb/asns/), using chart.js.

 ### Update History